lady-h-world/My_Garden/reading_pages/param_tuning_6.md

 ### A Glance of Graden Flowers

 Every year, gardeners will bring in new flower species to decorate the garden.
-These flowers don't have any superpower as Lady H.'s treasures but their beauty is making the garden a real wonderland throughout 4 seasons.
-As a flower expert, Lady H. doesn't really need any tool to classify these beauties, but she loves to pick whatever handsome items as her dataset.
+These flowers don't have any superpower as Lady H.'s treasure but their beauty is making the garden a real wonderland throughout 4 seasons.
+As a flower expert, Lady H. doesn't really need any tool to classify these beauties, but she loves to pick anything handsome as her dataset.
 So she turned on her crystal ball to collect a sample of garden flowers.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/notes/crystal_ball_later.png" width="766" height="79" />